 Where Does the $600 Sweepstakes Myth Come From?

-- Sweepstakes sponsors are obligated to report prizes valued at $600 or more to the IRS: According to the IRS' Instructions for Form 1099, sweepstakes sponsors are required to submit a 1099 form for "prizes and awards that are not for services, such as winnings on TV or radio shows" if those prizes are valued above $600.
-(Read more about 1099 Forms and Sweepstakes Prizes.)
+- Sweepstakes sponsors must report prizes worth $600 or more to the IRS: Sweepstakes sponsors are required to submit a 1099 form for "prizes and awards that are not for services, such as winnings on TV or radio shows" if those prizes are valued above $600.

-- Casinos and gambling institutions are required to withhold taxes on winnings above $600: The IRS has special rules for gambling winnings worth more than $600, including withholding some of the prize value to put toward taxes.
-See the Instructions for Forms W-2G and 5754 for more details.
+- Casinos and gambling institutions are required to withhold taxes on winnings above $600.
+The IRS has special rules for gambling winnings over this amount.
+To ensure taxes are paid properly, they withhold part of the prize value.

-- The rules for sweepstakes sponsors don't apply to you: The IRS says you must report your sweepstakes winnings as "Other Income" no matter what the value.
-The rules for when and how the sponsors report their winners to the IRS don't affect you.
+First of all, you're not a sweepstakes sponsor.
+The IRS says you must report your sweepstakes winnings as "Other Income," no matter what the value.
+The rules for when and how sponsors report the prizes they give away don't affect you.

-If you win a lot of prizes, it can be difficult to keep track of how much you need to declare on your taxes.
-Keeping good records of your prize wins can be a huge help.
+When you win a lot of prizes, it becomes difficult to keep track of how much you need to declare on your taxes.
+To stay organized, you need to keep good records of your prize wins.
 Keeping a spreadsheet of your wins is helpful in many ways, including making sure you actually receive the prizes you've won.

 Doing your annual taxes is so much easier when you have all the information you need right in a spreadsheet.
 All you need to do is total up the prize value column and you'll know what you need to put on your tax forms.
 A few seconds of effort after winning a prize can prevent a lot of stress at tax time!

 This article is not intended as official tax advice.
 Tax laws change and individual situations vary.
 Please consult a professional for any tax questions you have.